cs3110/textbook/src/chapters/modules/exercises.md

 {{ ex2 | replace("%%NAME%%", "print calendar")}}

-Write a function `print_calendar : calendar -> unit` that prints each entry in a calendar in a format similar the inspiring examples in the previous exercise.
+Write a function `print_calendar : calendar -> unit` that prints each entry in a calendar in a format similar to the inspiring examples in the previous exercise.
 *Hint: use `DateMap.iter`, which is documented in the [`Map.S` signature][map.s].*